FrancisMengx/OSProject/doc/README.txt

 	Backspace: The user can press the BACKSPACE key to delete characters from an input before pressing 			   ENTER to submit the input.

 	Interrupt Handler: The operating system has an interrupt handler that will execute when an interrupt 				   0x21 occurs.

+	Shell: A user is prompted by the shell when running the operating system.
+After executing a command 		       from the shell, the shell will be reloaded to use again.

+	Execute Command: A user can type "execute program" in the shell and then press "ENTER" to run a program 			 from the shell.

+	Type Command: A user can type "type filename" in the shell and then press "ENTER" to print a file from 			      the shell.